Propagation of Input Uncertainty in Presence of Model-Form Uncertainty: A Multi-fidelity Approach for CFD Applications: Methodology

 \subsection{Multi-Model Uncertainty Quantification Method}

-After detailing the procedure of constructing a probabilistic response surface for the model discrepancy above, which is at the core of the proposed multi-model method, we outline below the overall algorithm of the uncertainty propagation referring to the airfoil example above.
+After detailing the procedure of constructing a probabilistic response surface for the model discrepancy above, which is at the core of current multi-model method, we outline below the overall algorithm of the uncertainty propagation referring to the airfoil example above.

-Given the joint uncertainty distribution of input $x$, e.g., the operation conditions (AoA and Reynolds number), the objective is to find the uncertainty distribution of the QoI, e.g., the lift coefficient.
-Assuming, again, that the input uncertainties have been characterized with known probabilities, a traditional MC uncertainty propagation procedure consists of the following three steps: \begin{description} \item [Sampling:] Sample the input uncertainty with a space filling method (e.g., the Latin Hypercube sampling~\cite{Helton:2003fc}) to obtain an ensemble $\mathcal{D}^L = \{x_j\}_{j = 1}^{N^L}$, where $j = 1, \cdots, N^L$, and $N^L$ is the number of samples in $\mathcal{D}^L$.

-The notation $\{\phi_j\}_{j = 1}^{n}$ indicates a set with $n$ elements $\phi_1, \cdots, \phi_n$.
-This notation is used to indicate sets and ensembles throughout the paper. \item [Propagation:] Propagate each sample $x_j$ in $\mathcal{D}^L$ with a model $z^L$, i.e., ${f}_j = z^L(x_j)$, leading to an output ensemble $\mathcal{F}^L = \{f_j\}_{j = 1}^{N^L}$. \item [Aggregation:] Aggregate the output ensemble $\mathcal{F}^L$ to obtain the output uncertainty distribution of the QoI. \end{description} If the responses given by the numerical model $z^L$ differ from the true response, the obtained QoI uncertainty distribution would be distorted.
-Without introducing further independent information, it is difficult, if not impossible, to quantify the nature of this distortion or to correct it.
+Given the joint uncertainty distribution of input $x$, e.g., the operation conditions (AoA and Mach number), the objective is to find the uncertainty distribution of the QoI, e.g., the lift coefficient.
+Assuming, again, that the input uncertainties have been characterized with known probabilities, a traditional MC uncertainty propagation procedure consists of the following three steps: \begin{description} \item [Sampling:] Sample the input uncertainty with a space filling method (e.g., the Latin Hypercube sampling~\cite{Helton:2003fc}) to obtain an ensemble $\mathcal{D}^L = \{x_j\}_{j = 1}^{N^L}$, where $j = 1, \cdots, N^L$, and $N^L$ is the number of samples in $\mathcal{D}^L$. \item [Propagation:] Propagate each sample $x_j$ in $\mathcal{D}^L$ with a model $z^L$, i.e., ${f}_j = z^L(x_j)$, leading to an output ensemble $\mathcal{F}^L = \{f_j\}_{j = 1}^{N^L}$. \item [Aggregation:] Aggregate the output ensemble $\mathcal{F}^L$ to obtain the output uncertainty distribution of the QoI. \end{description} If the responses given by the numerical model $z^L$ differ from the true response, the obtained QoI uncertainty distribution would be distorted.
 Increasing the fidelity of the model used in the propagation step above would generally reduce the model discrepancy and thus decrease the distortion in the output uncertainty.
 However, high-fidelity models have high computational costs and would reduce the number of samples that can be afforded, leading to increased sampling errors.
-Note that increasing the number $N^L$ of samples in the input ensemble $\mathcal{D}$ alone would reduce the sampling error, but this does not influence the modeling error.
 With given computational resources, increasing the number of samples and increasing the model fidelity contradict each other by competing for resources.